By Richard Reoch

 First, if we are dealing with people who have experienced extreme trauma, we know that one of the most important things is for them to be able to open up to someone who is willing to listen to them fully.
 As mindfulness practitioners we may be able to play that role, to be someone who is willing to accept the truth of their experience, no matter how painful that is.
 To be able to be present for someone in this way we ourselves must we willing to walk with them wherever they may take us.

 Second, we need to be willing to go beyond our conventional limits of what we find ‘acceptable’ to us.
-Not in a moral sense, but in the sense of being wiling to enter into dialogues or encounters that scare us.
+Not in a moral sense, but in the sense of being willing to enter into dialogues or encounters that scare us.
 I have talked to terrorists and others whose lives have been steeped in killing.
 They say they don’t know how to talk, only how to kill.
 Even if the lived experience of others is almost unimaginable to us, we have to be willing to meet them where they are.
 That openness and willingness is the strength of mindfulness.

 Third, this work involves mindful awareness of our own attitudes.
 Even though we might have the intention to support others or resolve conflicts, we might subtly wish for a kind of egotistical “moral victory”.
 Or we might inadvertently allow ourselves to become a “victim” of the situations in which we work.
 Strength here is unconditional sensitivity to our own feelings and tendencies, listening to them and drawing lessons from them – no matter how awkward they may be.
 In terms of strength then, the greatest strength is the open hand not the closed fist.
 It has to do with accommodating the totality of our experience.
 We might feel that there are some things we simply can’t tolerate, but “accommodation” goes beyond our habits of tolerating or not tolerating.
 It has to do with having as complete a view as possible of whatever we are experiencing.
 This applies to whatever field we are working in.
 For example, if we work in the field of social justice, “accommodating the totality” means not merely caring for individuals, but extending that concern to the larger social context or system that shapes so much of the way people live their lives.

 Richard worked at the headquarters of Amnesty International for 23 years.
 He was its global media chief.
 He chairs the International Working Group on Sri Lanka, which supports peace efforts in that war-torn nation.
 Born into a Buddhist family in Canada, he was the President of Shambhala for 12 years and, together with Pema Chödrön, led public programs on “Practicing Peace in Times of War”.
 He was recently part of an international interfaith delegation to the Rohingya refugees on the Bangladesh/Myanmar border and is a leader of the Buddhist Humanitarian project bringing aid to them.
-He is now chair of the board of trustees of The Mindfulness Initiative which provides the secretariat to the UK’s All-Party Parliamentary Group on Mindfulness.
+He served as founding chair (2016 –17) of the board of trustees of The Mindfulness Initiative which provides the secretariat to the UK’s All-Party Parliamentary Group on Mindfulness.